aniketmandloi/Simple-Dapp/README.md

 ## Compiling and deploying

 - to compile the contract use `truffle compile`.
-- to deploy start the Granache first `ganache-cli`.
+- to deploy start the Granache first `ganache-cli` on a new terminal.
 - deploy the contract using `truffle migrate`.